-There are more things to do in Amarillo Texas than you could have imagined.
-I should know… I am from the area.
-But when I went back to Amarillo and experienced a few of the things to do in Amarillo, TX, I was pleasantly surprised!
-Amarillo is very near to my hometown of Pampa, Texas.
-Honestly, I loved how much fun I had upon my return.
-Sometimes when you think of your own hometown, it is hard to imagine that people would go there for a planned trip, but this couldn’t be further from the truth.
-There are more fun things to do in Amarillo than I could even remember.
-A lot has changed since I spent my childhood here, but things are looking up, way up for Amarillo Texas!
+Sometimes when you think of your own hometown, it is hard to imagine that people would really want to go there for a planned vacation, but this couldn’t be further from the truth.
+There are more fun things to do in Amarillo than I could even remember from my childhood.
+A lot has changed in Amarillo, but things are looking up, way up for Amarillo Texas!

 Amarillo Texas is the business and cultural center of the Texas Panhandle and is located in the top portion of the state.
-Originally, Amarillo was a railroad town in the 1880s, but it has since grown into a thriving city.
+Originally, Amarillo was a railroad town in the 1880s, but it has since grown into a thriving metropolis city.
 With industries such as cattle ranching, oil production, and wheat farming, it continues to thrive.
-My Mom even owned an oilfield construction corporation when I was a kid!
+Back in the day, my Mom even owned an oilfield construction corporation when I was a kid!
 This area is known for oil and gas, as my Father worked for Cabot Corporation.
 So the industry was alive and well back then.

-These things to do are the stories of a western town!
+These things are the stories of a true western town!

 #1 Cadillac Ranch Amarillo, Texas

-Come for a visit to one of the USA’s most popular roadside attractions: Cadillac Ranch.
-Sure, you can say what you want about Texans, but there are quite a few eccentric Texans with money.
+Come visit one of the USA’s most popular roadside attractions: Cadillac Ranch.
+Sure, you can say what you want about Texans, but there are quite a few eccentric Texans that have money.
 So what does an eccentric Texan like Stanley Marsh the 3rd (the son of an oil tycoon) do with his money?
 Of course, he buys ten 1948-1963 tail fin Cadillacs and half buries them nose-first in the ground at a slant (52 degrees) corresponding to the Great Pyramid of Giza in Egypt!

 Things to do in Amarillo: TIP for Cadillac Ranch